pkande/xs2a/doc/SPI_Developer_Guide.md

    * getAuthorisationSubResources with the **paymentId** and returns authorisation sub resources

    * getAuthorisationScaStatus with **paymentId** (ASPSP identifier of the payment, associated with the authorisation) and **authorisationId** (authorisation identifier).
-This method will return SCA status of the authorisation
+This method will return SCA status of the authorisation.
+        * example of Sca Status:
+            * RECEIVED("received", false): if an authorisation or cancellation-authorisation resource has been created successfully.
+            * PSUIDENTIFIED("psuIdentified", false): if the PSU related to the authorisation or cancellation-authorisation resource has been identified.

    * getScaApproachServiceTypeProvider: to get sca approach used in current service.
 This will return the ScaApproach **"Decoupled"**